Altona Volkspark

 Nearby Attractions

-1. Altonaer Museum: A short distance away, this museum offers insights into the history and culture of the Altona district and its maritime heritage.
+1. Altonaer Museum: This museum showcases the history and culture of the Altona district and the surrounding areas, featuring exhibits on maritime history, local art, and more.

 Insider Tips